Hidden signs in water reveal disease in tomatoes – long before symptoms appear

 Plant Physiology Phenotyping

-Plant physiology phenotyping is the study of plant structure, function, and metabolism to identify the underlying mechanisms that contribute to plant growth, development, and response to environmental stress such as drought, flood and tc.
-The process of physiology phenotyping involves the use of various techniques and tools, such as our fully automated PlantArray system that […]
+Plant physiology phenotyping is a key area of study that examines a plant’s structure, function, and metabolism.
+It aims to identify the biological mechanisms behind plant growth, development, and their response to environmental stresses like drought and flooding.
+This process uses a variety of techniques and tools, such as our fully automated PlantArray system, which […]

 Drought Stress in Plants